Runtime-sink-file-flush

 output

-Bool- Whether the underlying file flush succeeded.
+Bool- Whether the file-specific flush path succeeded.

 Explanation